dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
 If a repeating transaction externalizes a choice, it could be replicated to evaluate each choice and find an successful outcome.
 If this choice is part of the stable prefix for incremental computing, then these replicas also become stable, each repeating from some later observation.
-This provides a simple basis for task-based concurrency within transaction machines as an optimization of choice.
+This provides a simple basis for task-based concurrency within transaction loops as an optimization of choice.

 * **fork:[List, Of, Values]** - Response is a value externally chosen from a non-empty list.
 Fails if the argument is empty or is not a list.